YogaGrit Fitness & Wellness Blog USA Logo

 This is Incorrect form in Forearm Plank

-Breathe slowly and consistently (inhale through the nose, exhale softly through the mouth if possible).
 Hold: as long as possible (15 seconds, 30, 60 – but not to “failure,” only to muscle fatigue).
 Better yet, count breaths instead.
-Rest and repeat 3-4 times.
-Planks can be done 3 times per week.
+Breathe slowly and consistently (inhale through the nose, exhale softly through the mouth if possible).

-Plank Modifications
+Plank modifications

 Less Intensity: Spread flexed feet shoulder-width apart (or wider) for more ease.
 If you are trembling, lower the knees to your mat, rest, and try again.
 You will eventually build up to a longer hold, then a straight-leg hold.